kevinjunkaiwang/Arduino_Line_Tracking_Robot/README.md

 # Arduino_Line_Tracking_Robot
- A robot using Arduino Uno and C++ to control the motors and sensors for detecting the tracks and moving along with them
+* A robot using Arduino Uno and C++ to control the motors and sensors for detecting the tracks and moving along with them
+* The kit using in this project is from Elegoo